pactus-project/docs/content/tutorials/pruned-nodes.md

 In the context of blockchain, a "pruned node" refers to a type of node that retains only a certain portion of the blockchain history, rather than the entire ledger.
-This is achieved by deleting old transaction data while maintaining the most recent and relevant blocks, often referred to as the "head" of the blockchain.
+This is achieved by deleting old transaction data while maintaining the most recent and relevant blocks.
 This selective data retention allows nodes to operate without the need for extensive storage, enabling more participants to run nodes and contribute to network security and decentralization.

 ## Key Features of Pruned Nodes